 If a day at the museum is more your speed, you’re in luck!
 Emerson students are university members at the Museum of Fine Arts (MFA), the Institute of Contemporary Arts (ICA), and the Isabella Stewart Gardner Museum.
 At the MFA, free tickets are available at the time of your visit, with discounts on special exhibitions.
 The ICA and Isabella Student Gardner Museum allow students to reserve in advance, the ICA by following Emerson’s link on their university membership page, and the Gardner Museum with the code EMERSON entered at check-out.

-And these museums aren’t the only ones with discounts available to Emerson students: the New England Aquarium offers $2 off adult admission to college students, while the four Harvard Museums of Science and Culture have a $10 entry free.
-Harvard’s art museums are always free to students with ID, with an added bonus – admission is free to all visitors on Sundays, so you can bring along your family and friends!
+And these museums aren’t the only ones with discounts available to Emerson students: two of the Harvard Museums of Science and Culture are free to all visitors, and the other two have a $10 entry free for students.
+Plus, Harvard’s art museums are now all free to the public, so you can bring family and friends!

 Take the T